 Sadly, most Christians do not understand the importance of the Sabbath either then or now.

 This misunderstanding either leads Christians to ignore this theological theme (bad), or to make it into something that it is not and was never supposed to be (even worse).

 One of the biggest, most prevalent and damaging misunderstandings about the Old Testament is that it was about externals.
 The reality is that no one (no one!) has ever been saved by anything other than the grace of God received through faith.
 The theme of salvation by faith is taught clearly in both the Old and New Testaments and is the basis for our faith (read the story of Abraham in Genesis and compare Paul’s teaching in Romans 4-5 for just one small example).

-Therefore, when Jesus taught on the 10 Commandments in the Sermon on the Mount (Matthew 5-7) and “elevated” these commandments to be more than merely external adherence to a moral code to include even the inward attitudes of the heart and thoughts of the mind, He wasn’t actually “elevating” anything but was rather “exposing” the true heart of these commandments!
+When Jesus taught on the 10 Commandments in the Sermon on the Mount (Matthew 5-7) He showed that keeping them meant more than mere external adherence to a moral code.
+Jesus included even the inward attitudes of the heart and thoughts of the mind.
+He was exposing the true heart of these commandments

 This shouldn’t have been anything new!
 See, for example, the condemnation proclaimed by the prophet Isaiah:

 13 Then the Lord said, "Because this people draw near with their words And honor Me with their lip service, But they remove their hearts far from Me, And their reverence for Me consists of tradition learned by rote, 14 Therefore behold, I will once again deal marvelously with this people, wondrously marvelous; And the wisdom of their wise men will perish, And the discernment of their discerning men will be concealed."
 15 Woe to those who deeply hide their plans from the LORD, And whose deeds are done in a dark place, And they say, "Who sees us?" or "Who knows us?"
 (Isaiah 29:13-15, NASB)